What is a Longitudinal Integrated Clerkship?

 How is the LIC structured?

-Students will spend their 2nd year working with the same preceptor in each specialty all year providing longitudinal teaching, mentorship and assessment.
+Students will spend their 2nd year of medical school placed in an LIC in a single health care setting and system.
+An LIC creates a learning community of students and faculty and allows students to work with the same preceptor in each specialty all year providing longitudinal teaching, mentorship and assessment.
 Students develop a cohort of patients from all specialties that they follow through primary care, subspecialty clinics, inpatient, and emergency settings throughout their year in the program.

 Students participate in shortened inpatient “immersions” in surgery, medicine, labor and delivery, gynecology, pediatrics, and psychiatry.
 The remainder of the year is dedicated to longitudinal, integrated clinical experiences working one-on-one with faculty preceptors in every specialty.
 Students are given ample unstructured time for independent learning, follow up with cohort patients, and professional development.
 Students participate in weekly small group didactic and workshop series focusing on core clinical topics and unique LIC curricular content.